-No. 1 - Examine entire outer surface for Burns, Cuts, Cracks, Puncture and Weak Spots
+Step 1 - Examine the entire outer surface for burns, cuts, cracks, punctures, and weak spots.

-No. 2 - By stretching cuff slightly, abrasions and weak spots will be more evident
+Step 2 - By stretching the cuff slightly, abrasions and weak spots will be more evident.

-No. 3 - Examine inside of the cuff for tears, punctures, etc.
+Step 3 - Examine the inside of the cuff for tears, punctures, etc.

 - (6) No patches will be allowed on any insulating equipment.
-If a piece of insulation is found to be defective it will be removed from the job immediately. - (7) Bucket trucks and boom trucks used in rubber gloving procedures shall require an annual dielectric test after every major or periodic inspection, using the manufactures and the ANSI/SIA A92.2-(2001) 5.4.2.4 (lower boom) and 5.4.3.1 (upper boom) category A&B testing requirements.
+If a piece of insulation is found to be defective it will be removed from the job immediately. - (7) Bucket trucks and boom trucks used in rubber gloving procedures shall require an annual dielectric test after every major or periodic inspection, using the manufacturer's and the ANSI/SIA A92.2-(2001) 5.4.2.4 (lower boom) and 5.4.3.1 (upper boom) category A&B testing requirements.
 This requirement shall not supersede any additional manufacturer requirements.
 A sticker or label shall be prominently displayed on each piece of tested equipment indicating the last test date. - (8) All elbow type bucket trucks used in rubber gloving procedures shall have both insulated upper and lower booms.
-Both insulated booms shall be tested. - (9) Aerial lifts/digger derricks used for rubber gloving high voltage conductors and equipment energized over 7,500 volts shall have both upper and lower horizontal and vertical positioning controls.
-Both sets of controls shall be operational when high voltage work is being done. - (10) All buckets trucks used in rubber gloving procedures will be equipped with bucket liners with a liner bottom protector installed.
+Both insulated hooms shall be tested - (9) Aerial lifts/digger derricks used for rubber gloving high voltage conductors and equipment energized over 7,500 volts shall have both upper and lower horizontal and vertical positioning controls.
+Both sets of controls shall be operational when high voltage work is being done. - (10) All bucket trucks used in rubber gloving procedures will be equipped with bucket liners with a liner bottom protector installed.
 The bucket liners will be tested on an annual basis following the ANSI A92.2 (2001) paragraph 5.4.3.5 or 5.4.2.5 standards. - (11) All operators of aerial devices shall be trained to operate such equipment as per ANSI/SIA A9.2.2 (2001) 8.12.
 If they have not operated the equipment for a period of 12 months, they will be required to be re-trained. - (12) When using fiber strap hoists, an approved insulated link stick shall be installed between the hoists and any other surface with a different potential.
-Fiber strap hoists shall be kept clean, dry and in good repair. - (13) Energized conductors shall be insulated from winch or other lines by the use of an insulated link stick or approved rubber insulating equipment. - (14) Jumpers with or without pickup heads shall be considered un-insulated.
-If the jumper cable cannot be isolated so there is not a possibility of contact with personnel, other conductors, poles, cross arms or hardware, the jumper cable shall be covered with line hose or blankets in the same manner as other conductors would normally be covered. - (b) Work Procedures for Rubber Gloving - (1) Before any work is to be done - i.
-A complete tailboard shall be held per Section 1.37.
-The purpose is to ensure all personnel are aware of the work and associated hazards. - ii.
-All rigging shall be inspected and assured to be in good working order and appropriate for the work being performed. - iii.
-All rubber goods and high voltage protective equipment shall be inspected to verify safe condition.
-The inspection shall include verifying test and issue dates. - iv.
-Immediately prior to using aerial devices for high voltage rubber glove work all insulated portions shall be visually inspected and wiped clean. - v.
-All energized conductors or equipment within reach of minimum approach distance (MAD) shall be covered with approved protective equipment or floated free from the pole except those parts that are actually being worked on.
+Fiber strap hoists shall be kept clean, dry, and in good repair. - (13) Energized conductors shall be insulated from winch or other lines by the use of an insulated link stick or approved rubber insulating equipment. - (14) Jumpers with or without pickup heads shall be considered un-insulated.
+If the jumper cable cannot be isolated so there is not a possibility of contact with personnel, other conductors, poles, cross arms or hardware, the jumper cable shall be covered with line hose or blankets in the same manner as other conductors would normally be covered. - Jumpers shall be inspected to ensure they are in good condition and have adequate ampacity to handle the potential load.